R-Charan/Grasp_Planning/docs/Getting_Started.md

 - ROS version: Melodic
 - Create a Catkin workspace called catkin_ws under home

+- #### Note:  Currently we are using two seperate system to run moveit! and graspit!
+To be able to communicate properly, we need to have all the systems(UR5, moveit system, gripper, grasput system) to be on same network.
+Please refer to the Communication.md file for further information.
 ## GraspIt!
 Installation instructions [GraspIt!
 Official Repository](https://github.com/graspit-simulator/graspit):
 ### Install the following dependencies
 ```